goreleaser/goreleaser/www/docs/customization/homebrew.md

     # leaving the responsibility of publishing it to the user.
     # If set to auto, the release will not be uploaded to the homebrew tap
     # in case there is an indicator for prerelease in the tag e.g. v1.0.0-rc1
-    # Default is false.
     skip_upload: true

     # Custom block for brew.
     # Can be used to specify alternate downloads for devel or head releases.
-    # Default is empty.
     custom_block: |
       head "https://github.com/some/package.git"
       ...